aridjayarecipes/cutesrecipes.web.app/content/post/2305-step-by-step-guide-to-prepare-perfect-halloween-pumpkins-jouyo-manjyu-wagashi.md

 - "Ingredients for 10 pieces. *Grated Yam 40g = 10g Yam powder + 30ml Water"
 - "Cook 50g of Pumpkin in a microwave oven.
 Mix the cooked pumpkin and 100g of red bean jam.
 Divide it into 10 and make them round.
 Wrap them with a paper towel to take their water."
 - "Colorize 40g of grated Yamaimo.
 Add 70g of sugar into the grated Yamaimo.
 Mix them well."
-- "Put the Yamaimo mixture into the &#34;Jouyo-ko&#34;.
+- "Put the Yamaimo mixture into the "Jouyo-ko".
 Mix them.
-(Put the &#34;Jouyo-ko&#34; onto the yamaimo mixture and fold it.)
-When the dough becomes like &#34;squeezing an earlobe&#34;, divide the dough into 10, as using dusting flour."
+(Put the "Jouyo-ko" onto the yamaimo mixture and fold it.)
+When the dough becomes like "squeezing an earlobe", divide the dough into 10, as using dusting flour."
 - "Wrap a bean jam ball with the dough as using dusting flour."
 - "Make notches on the top of a dough (putting 2 crosses).
 Make 8 ditches form the bottom to the top with a round chopstick."
 - "Make a round dent in the center.
 Put a square chip of pumpkin peel.
 Put them in a steamer.
 Spray water over them.
 Steam them for 8 minutes."